Southwest cancels more than 700 flights, blaming weather | KRDO

 And Southwest isn’t the only airline that has found the icy conditions challenging.
 American Airlines requested a ground stop at Dallas/Fort Worth International Airport earlier Monday morning.
 “The ground stop from earlier was a temporary effort to alleviate the lines at the de-icing pads and free up space at the gates for inbound aircraft during our busiest arrival bank at DFW,” the airline told CNN.

 The relentless winter weather caused major delays over the long holiday weekend.
 Saturday and Sunday saw more than 16,500 flight delays and nearly 3,000 cancellations across the United States, according to FlightAware.
-On Monday, the number of cancellations climbed past 2,300 and more than 5,500 flights have been postponed, making Monday the day with the largest number of cancellations in the past 12 months, FlightAware data show.
+On Monday, the number of cancellations climbed past 2,400 while more than 5,500 flights have been postponed, making it the day with the most cancellations since the Southwest meltdown in late 2022, FlightAware data show.

 These weather-related delays are exacerbating an already difficult week for airlines and their passengers.
 Last week, more than 200 United and Alaska Airlines flights were canceled each day due to the federally mandated grounding of Boeing 737 Max 9 aircraft.
 The Federal Aviation Administration instated the order after a piece of the fuselage blew off an Alaska Airlines flight on January 5 with 177 people on board.
 The incident left a gaping hole in the side of the plane and ripped headrests off seats as the plane flew at 16,000 feet, shortly after taking off from Portland, Oregon.